Chadian Civil War (2005–2010): Harmony between Chad and Sudan

 An agreement for the restoration of harmony between Chad and Sudan, signed 15 January 2010, marked the end of a five-year war.
 The fix in relations led to the Chadian rebels from Sudan returning home, the opening of the border between the two countries after seven years of closure, and the deployment of a joint force to secure the border.
 President Idriss Déby visited Khartoum, in February for the first time in six years; and in July, Chad, a state party to the International Criminal Court (ICC), hosted Sudanese President Omar al-Bashir, earning the doubtful claim of being the first ICC member state to harbor a suspect from the court.

 Following the UN decision to draw down the mission by the end of 2010, representatives of UN agencies formed a working group with the Chadian government to improve security for humanitarian groups in eastern Chad.
 The plan includes consolidation of the Chadian Integrated Security Detachment (DIS), a component of MINURCAT consisting of Chadian police forces trained by the UN, which provide security in and around the refugee camps.
 However, the plans do not clearly address the security concerns of refugees, internally displaced persons (IDPs), or the local population.

 International reactions

 Israel

-Israel has admitted backing the Government of Chad with "Extensive" Arm Sales to the Country, and in 2019 normalized Relations with the African Country.
+Israel has admitted to backing the government of Chad with "extensive" arms sales to the country, and in 2019 normalized relations with Chad.